 Anti Social Behaviour related to the impact on a community (Environmental)

 - Unacceptable behaviour and intimidating groups taking over public spaces

 - Drug use and drug related behaviour

 The Council also has Public Space Protection Order No 2 covering consumption of alcohol in a public space and nuisance behaviour.

 These incidents can be reported to Sussex Police on 101 or via the Sussex police webpage.

-They should also be reported through the Community Safety Team at Rother District Council who work in partnership with the Police and other agencies via the Anti-Social Behaviour Reporting Form, which is available by clicking the button below.
+They should also be reported through the Community Safety Team at Rother District Council who work in partnership with the Police and other agencies by using our Anti-Social Behaviour Reporting Form, which is available by clicking the button below.